JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Related Work

-{\bf Hyperbolic Machine Learning}.
-Hyperbolic geometry is a non-Euclidean geometry that focuses spaces of constant negative Gaussian curvature.
-Hyperbolic space is recently used to develop embedding and machine learning models on hierarchical and/or graph structures because of multiple benefits such as embedding on small dimensions \cite{ganea2018hyperbolic}. \cite{nickel2017poincare} proposed Poincare embedding wherein hierarchical data can be represented more than the Euclidean. \cite{chami2019hyperbolic} developed hyperbolic technique for graph convolutional networks.
-In our case, career trajectory dataset can be a graph as used in \cite{zhang2020large}.
-However, to the best of our knowledge, there has been no prior work on applying hyperbolic geometry to the career transition data.
-Hence, we use hyperbolic embedding in our model and compare the baselines.
+Hyperbolic geometry is a non-Euclidean geometry that focuses on spaces of constant negative Gaussian curvature.
+Hyperbolic space has been used to develop embedding and machine learning models for hierarchical and graph structures, due to its benefits such as embedding on smaller dimensions \cite{ganea2018hyperbolic}.
+Poincare embedding, proposed by Nickel et al. \cite{nickel2017poincare}, enables hierarchical data to be represented better than Euclidean embeddings.
+Chami et al. \cite{chami2019hyperbolic} developed a hyperbolic technique for graph convolutional networks.
+In the case of career trajectory datasets, they can be represented as graphs, as done by Zhang et al. \cite{zhang2020large}.
+However, to the best of our knowledge, our work is the first to apply hyperbolic geometry to career transition data.
+Since hyperbolic embeddings work well on tree-structured datasets, we consider hyperbolic embeddings to be effective for representing latent knowledge dependencies in job titles, which are often hierarchical (\eg, junior, senior, VP).
+Hence, we incorporate hyperbolic embeddings into our model and compare the baselines.

-{\bf Multi-Aspect Embeddings}.
-Using multi-aspect embeddings such as multi-view and multi-modal is becoming common in interdisciplinary domains \cite{wang2021survey}. \cite{li2018review} is a review paper about multi-view biological data integration, in which they surveyed omics and clinical data integration techniques.
-The multi-view data integration is beneficial for genomic and clinical studies. \cite{hassani2020contrastive} developed the contrastive multi-view representation learning to improve contrastive representation for graph tasks by contrasting node and graph encodings from first-order neighbors and a general graph diffusion.
-In our scenario, our target is job title mapping and we think of the topological representation, semantic representation, and syntactic representation as our multi-aspect embeddings.